Volume I: The Books of the Sun and Moon

 “Mirror glass,” said the Chief.

-“It’s an old trick,” I replied.
+“Not just, but similar enough,” I replied.
 “Like a magician’s disappearing box.”

 At that a fat, black crow with oily-sheened wings broke the illusion.
 It cast a brief shadow over the Chief’s face as it alighted on the pyramid’s peak then flew off again.